 Hello everyone, after several months of inactivity I would like to post regularly new content here on my blog.
 I start here with a topic which I have already blogged last year.
-This post is about how to restrict who can log on to on windows via Intune.
+This post is about how to restrict who can log on to Windows via Intune.
 Intune has a cool new feature that allows you to manage the members of local groups.
-In my previous blog I did this restriction with a configuration profile and put a AAD user into the local group via a custom profile and an OMA-URI.
-Now Microsoft has added a new CSP that allows you to do this in an much more elegant way.
+In how to restrict the login to dedicated users with intune I did this restriction with a configuration profile and put a Microsoft Entra ID user into the local group via a custom profile and an OMA-URI.
+Now Microsoft has added a new CSP that allows you to do this in a much more elegant way.
 How to use this I explain now in this blog post.

 Create Account Protection Policy